Sometimes, being careful doesn't mean a damn.

 And I was not illegal in Dubai.
 Neither was I wanted for anything.
 Here, or anywhere else in the Gulf area, for that matter.
 There were some countries in the world where I was illegal.
 Radically so, in some cases.
 But not here.
 I didn’t know about Santana, because I’d never probed that deeply into his past.
 Besides, he wasn’t the prime target here.
 At least he hadn’t been before the phone call which, it seemed to me, was from one of the guys by the door.
 Which had to be a clue to something or other.

 I glanced back over my shoulder.

 You couldn’t miss them.
 They weren’t drinking.
 They were just standing there.
 They could have been clones of Paxton.
 Big and beefy.
 And overdressed.
-It would not have surprised me to learn that they had been en route to London, or some other cold city, until someone had diverted them here.
+It would not have surprised me to learn that they had been in route to London, or some other cold city, until someone or something had diverted them here.
 One of them nodded, smiled broadly, and raised a hello hand.

 I turned back to Paxton, who raised his eyebrows at me in a matter-of-fact sort of way.
 “Get the picture?”

 I didn’t know.
 It was a poser, certainly.
 But it was a poser with a worrying side to it.
 If Paxton really was a serving officer, then he wasn’t serving with the colours.
 He would have to be in the Intelligence branch of the service.
 S.I.S., maybe.
 Black Ops.
 These people roamed pretty freely throughout the world, frequently with local sanction.
 I’m a fighting man, not a cloak and dagger merchant.
 And I was realist enough to know that I could be out of my depth.
 Caution was needed.

 On impulse, I said, “Is that your own weapon?
 Or did you borrow it?”
 I was not expecting an answer.
 Certainly not a truthful one.